BaptisteZloch/meme-ory-TP-JavaScript-EPF/README.md

 ### Question 4
 As you can see, `npm install` command also generated a `package-lock.json` file along with `package.json`.
 What is the purpose of this file?
-- Ce fichier permet de garder une trace des versions exactes de chaque packages qui ont été installés puis mis a jour pour que le produit soit 100 reproductibles, exactement à l'identique
+- Ce fichier permet de garder une trace des versions exactes de chaque packages qui ont été installés puis mis a jour pour que le produit soit 100 reproductibles, exactement à l'identique pour toutes les personnes qui souhaiteraient l'installer quelque part.

 ### Question 5
 By convention, all NPM dependencies use a 3-digit format for version numbers.
 How do you call this?
 Can you explain the meaning of the ^ symbol next to the bootstrap version?